 The canonical 56 short stories and four novellas featuring Sherlock Holmes have left so-called ‘continuation’ authors with plenty of subordinate characters to draw on.
 Dr Watson, inspector Lestrade, Moriarty and brother Mycroft have each been the central character in novels.
 I suppose it was only a matter of time before Mrs Hudson took centre stage.
-Martin Davies took up the challenge in 2002 with Mrs Hudson and the Spirit’s Curse, but here, events are narrated by a girl called Flotsam, who recalls events rather in the way that the good Doctor reminisces about the cases his old friend solved.
+Martin Davies took up the challenge in 2002 and this book was reissued at the end of last month.
+It came up as available on my Netgalley account, and as I enjoyed Mrs Hudson and the Capricorn Incident, I decided to go back to the beginning of what is obviously a popular series.

 In 2021 I reviewed an earlier contribution to the Sherlockian canon by Bonnie MacBird (left) –